Set up

 Handbrake bar

-Attach three L brackets with cap to the handbrake support bar.
-This is the last piece of 4080 profile and should be 484mm.
+Attach three brackets to the handbrake support bar.
+This is the last piece of 4080 profile and should be 484mm, the same length as the pedal profiles.

 Handbrake bar